Have Questions? Call Bee Control Today

 Is there anything I can do to help reduce the possibility of infestation?

 Inspect your property carefully and seal/repair cracks, deteriorated caulking, holes, broken vents and screening (to attics) etc. It is not necessary to tear out flowers!

 Why do I get stung every year when cutting the grass and weed-whacking?

-Accidents of this kind are almost always attributable to colonies of ground bees (yellow jackets) nesting, yes you’ve guessed it, underground!!
+Accidents of this kind are almost always attributable to colonies of ground bees (yellowjackets) nesting, yes you’ve guessed it, underground!
 Occasionally, bumble bees may be the culprits.
-The best way to reduce this type of attack is to REGULARLY check ALL areas of your yard for visible insect ‘traffic’ which is repeatedly visiting the same spot(s), particularly noticeable from July to October.
-You will see the insects entering and exiting a hole in the ground.
+The best way to reduce this type of attack is to REGULARLY check ALL areas of your yard for visible insect ‘traffic’ which is insects repeatedly visiting the same spot(s).
+This is particularly noticeable from July to October.
+You will see them entering and exiting a hole in the ground.
 DO NOT block it!
-Always remember that yellow jackets in particular will respond very quickly to vibration, movement, shadow and artificial light.
-Oh, and they do NOT sleep at night!!
-To avoid what can become serious attacks it is best to resist all do-it-yourself temptations!
-ESPECIALLY NO GASOLINE, ETC!!!!
-Safer by far to call Bee Control now at 1-866-466-2899.
+Always remember that yellowjackets in particular will respond very quickly to vibration, movement, shadow, and artificial light.
+Oh, and they do NOT sleep at night!
+To avoid what can become serious attacks it is best to resist all do-it-yourself temptations ESPECIALLY NO GASOLINE, ETC!!!! safer by far to call Bee Control now at (412) 765-0335.